SAP-samples/teched2022-IN262/exercises/ex3/README.md

 You should now have created Business Solution Request.

 Now, we Create Interface Request based on Business Solution Request.
-Continue to - [Create Intertface Request](/exercises/ex4)
+Continue to - [Create Interface Request](/exercises/ex4)